sskorol/webdriver-supplier/README.md

 ## TBD

-Separate GitHub project with usage examples.
+- [ ] A separate GitHub project with usage examples.